 Interested in automatic updating?

-Contact email@example.com to find out which update strategy you are following or to switch to automatic updating.
+Contact the POS Support Team to find out which update strategy you are following or to switch to automatic updating.

-To ensure you benefit from new features, improvements, and fixes in the terminal software, you need to keep your terminals updated to the latest release.
-After rigorous testing we issue a new release every month.
+To ensure you benefit from new features, improvements, and fixes, you need to keep your terminals up-to-date with the latest release.
+A new software version is released every month, after rigorous testing.

-- Update automatically: we push the new release to your terminals.
-This happens during the night in batches spread over a two-week period while we monitor the transaction performance.
+- Update automatically: we push the new release to your terminals automatically.
+The updates happen during the night, and the terminals are updated in batches spread over a three-week period.
+From our side we monitor the transaction performance.
 This is the default setting for new accounts.

-- Update manually: with this strategy you test a new release yourself, but you need to contact our POS Estate Management team well in advance every time you want to update terminals.
+- Update manually: with this strategy you request and test a new release yourself.
+To update terminals to a new release, you need to contact us well in advance.

 Every release goes through rigorous testing: